ardhrubo/ardhrubo/README.md

-## Hello, World! 👋 I'm @ardhrubo, a Software Engnieer at Data Automators.
+## Hello, World! 👋 I'm @ardhrubo, a Software Engineer at Data Automators.

+- 🔍  I dive deep into research to develop products.
+I love experimenting with new ideas and technologies ⚗️!
-I have been building SaaS products to stramline web automation and scraping more easier and affordable.
+- ☁️  I have been building SaaS solutions that streamline web automation and make data scraping both efficient and affordable.

-Feel free to reach out if you'd like to talk about Docker, Puppeteer, Node.js, Elysia, Caddy, or Next.js.
+- 💬  I would like to talk about Docker, Puppeteer, Node.js, Elysia, Caddy, or Next.js, feel free to reach out.

 ![D-L-B](https://github.com/ardhrubo/ardhrubo/assets/112472739/42864bda-9d8a-4901-876b-10cf48b93ff2)